- Your cat should see a veterinarian if they have not eaten for longer than about 36 hours.

 Some cats like a small amount of oregano added to wet food.

-Adding slightly warm liquid to dry or canned food increases palatability of food.
+Adding slightly warm liquid to dry or canned food increases the palatability of food.
 Try chicken broth or tuna water.

 Wet Cat Food